Negan/repositoryMithraya/README.md

 List Resource in Mithraya Projects

 [RxJS](https://rxjs-dev.firebaseapp.com/)
-RxJS is a library for composing asynchronous and event-based programs by using observable sequences
+is a library for composing asynchronous and event-based programs by using observable sequences